arpitachy/HR-management/README.md

 10. How has the company's employee count changed over time based on hire and term dates?
 11. What is the tenure distribution for each department?
 ## Result
-I have created dashboard utilizing some features in Power BI such as bar chart, line chart, pie chart, column chart,table, map, card etc .
+I have created dashboard utilizing some features in Power BI such as bar chart, line chart, pie chart, column chart, table, map, card etc .
 Here is the dashboard:
 ![image](https://github.com/arpitachy/HR-management/blob/main/images/HR%20data%20analysis_page-0001.jpg)
 ![image](https://github.com/arpitachy/HR-management/blob/main/images/HR%20data%20analysis_page-0002.jpg)